-This paper attempts to ground the ongoing debate over teacher professionalization by evaluating teaching according to a series of classic criteria used to distinguish professions from other kinds of work.
+This article attempts to ground the ongoing debate over teacher professionalization by evaluating teaching according to a series of classic criteria used to distinguish professions from other kinds of work.
 The data show that, on the one hand, almost all elementary and secondary schools do exhibit some of the important characteristics of professionalized workplaces.
 On the other hand, and despite numerous reform initiatives, almost all schools lack or fall short on many of the key characteristics associated with professionalization.
 Clearly, teaching continues to be treated as, at best, a "semi-profession" (Lortie, 1969, 1975).

 But there are also large variations in the degree of professionalization, depending on the type of school.
 Consistent with conventional wisdom, low-income schools are, in a number of ways, less professionalized than are the more affluent public schools.
 The most striking differences are those between public and private schools.
 The teaching job in private schools is in some important ways less professionalized than in public schools.
 Moreover, there are distinct differences within the private sector, often overlooked in public/private comparisons.
-In most ways, the least professionalized of schools are non-Catholic religious private schools.
-This has important implications for current school reform and policy.
-It suggests there may be an overlooked but fundamental clash between teacher professionalization and school privatization reforms, such as some school choice initiatives.
-It also suggests that privatization may lead to an unintended consequence-the further deprofessionalization of teaching.
+Our background analyses show that in most ways, the least